dvanderweele/lessqlite/README.md

 pip install lessqlite
 ```

 Of course you can install it in a virtual environment as well for a project.
+Requires Python 3.7 or newer.

 ## Usage